jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 distributed traces, and time-series analysis (sequence analysis) to effectively detect and fix anomalous cloud infrastructure behaviors during operations to reduce the workload of human operators.

 The iForesight system, labelled under the AIOps software category, is being used to evaluate new O&M approaches. iForesight 3.0 is the result of 3 years of research with the goal to provide an intelligent new tool aimed at SRE cloud maintenance teams.
 It enables them to quickly detect and predict anomalies thanks to the use of artificial intelligence when cloud services are slow or unresponsive.

 ## Problem
+The operation of large-scale platforms serving millions of people often introduces complex and unique engineering challenges.
 Existing tools for monitoring IT infrastructures, networks and applications focus on collecting logs, metrics, events, and traces from distributed systems mainly for visualization.
 Nonetheless, the final goal of monitoring is to reach a level of technological development where we have tools that conduct root cause analysis with a high